Do I need surgery?

 Some people need a repeat knee replacement operation on he same knee.
 This is called a revision.
 The repeat operation is more difficult than the first, but the techniques are becoming more routine and more successful all the time.
 If you’re having a second or third operation on the same leg, your surgeon may suggest using the more complex knee replacement components rather than the standard type.

-Research and new developments for knee replacement surgery
+Research and new developments

 Helping patients to make informed decisions